Tuliameni Kalomoh: Pre-Independence

-During Namibia’s independence election campaign in 1989, Kalomoh was appointed senior advisor to the Election Director in the northern region, Mzee Kaukungwa based at Oshakati.
-He was also appointed Chief Counting Agent for SWAPO during counting and tabulation of election results at Ongwediva.
-Since the Northern Region constituted an important SWAPO political power base the results from the Ongwediva Counting Center proved critical for the SWAPO victory in the 1989 elections.
+During Namibia's independence election campaign in 1989, Kalomoh was appointed senior advisor to the election director in the northern region, Mzee Kaukungwa based at Oshakati.
+He was also appointed chief counting agent for SWAPO during counting and tabulation of election results at Ongwediva.
+Since the northern region constituted an important SWAPO political power base the results from the Ongwediva counting center proved critical for the SWAPO victory in the 1989 elections.

-Post-Independence
+Kalomoh graduated, with a Diploma from the Indian Academy of International Law and Diplomacy in New Delhi which he attended from 1986 to 1989.

+Diplomatic career

+From 1986 to 1990, Kalomoh was appointed first SWAPO ambassador to India with full diplomatic privileges and immunities when that country became the first to accord SWAPO full diplomatic status.

-After independence and, under the leadership of the first Minister of Foreign Affairs, Theo-Ben Gurirab, Kalomoh was assigned, with others, to establish the new Ministry of Foreign Affairs.
-He was appointed Under-Secretary for Political and Economic Affairs.
-In that capacity, Kalomoh accompanied Prime Minister Hage Geingob to the United Nations to attend a Special Session of the UN General Assembly for Namibia’s admission to the World Body in April 1990.
-He also accompanied President Sam Nujoma to Southern African Development Community (SADC) Summit in Lusaka, Zambia for Namibia’s admission to SADC and to the Organization for African Unity (OAU) summit in Addis Abeba, Ethiopia for Namibia's admission.
+In his capacity of under-secretary for political and economic affairs Kalomoh accompanied prime minister Hage Geingob to the United Nations to attend the special session of the UN General Assembly for Namibia's admission to the world body in April 1990.
+He also accompanied president Sam Nujoma to Southern African Development Community (SADC) Summit in Lusaka, Zambia for Namibia's admission to SADC and to the Organization of African Unity (OAU) summit in Addis Abeba, Ethiopia for Namibia's admission.

-In 1991, he was appointed Namibia's first Ambassador of the United States of America with concurrent accreditation as High Commissioner to Canada, until 1996.
-He was appointed Permanent Secretary in the Ministry of Foreign Affairs in 1996, Special Representative of United Nations Secretary-General Kofi Annan to Liberia in 1997.
+In 1991, he was appointed Namibia's first ambassador to the United States of America with concurrent accreditation as High Commissioner to Canada, until 1996.
+He was appointed special representative of United Nations secretary-general Kofi Annan to Liberia in 1997.
 He organized the elections in Liberia, which ended the seven-year bloody civil conflict in that country.
-On completion of the Liberian mission, Kalomoh returned to his position of Permanent Secretary at the Ministry of Foreign Affairs.
-In 1998, was appointed Deputy Minister of Foreign Affairs.
-Between 1999 and 2000, he was appointed Acting Minister when Minister Theo-Ben Gurirab was elected President of the United Nations General Assembly.
-He attended many summit meetings of SADC, OAU, later AU, the Non-Aligned Movement, the Commonwealth and the UN General Assembly, either accompanying the President or leading the Namibian delegation.
+On completion of the Liberian mission, Kalomoh returned to his position of permanent secretary at the Ministry of Foreign Affairs.

-From 1998 to 1999, Kalomoh led Namibia’s delegation to peace talks on Democratic Republic of the Congo (DRC) in Lusaka involving the DRC government, and the Rebel Movements on the one hand, the government of Rwanda and Uganda supporting the rebels and those of Angola, Namibia and Zimbabwe supporting the government of DRC on the other hand.
+From 1998 to 1999, Kalomoh led Namibia's delegation to peace talks on Democratic Republic of the Congo (DRC) in Lusaka involving the DRC government, and the Rebel Movements on the one hand, the government of Rwanda and Uganda supporting the rebels and those of Angola, Namibia and Zimbabwe supporting the government of DRC on the other hand.
 The talks culminated in the signing of the Lusaka Protocol of August 1999 which ushered in the peace process in DRC and the deployment of the UN peace-keeping force in 2000.